-Many years ago I made a fairly decent splash on the internet with an article called, “Defending Toy Collecting” and then later with another piece called, “Why I collect Toys“.
+I made a fairly decent splash on the internet a few years ago with an article called, “Defending Toy Collecting” and then later with another piece called, “Why I collect Toys“.
 Both articles articulated exactly why I collected action figures and why I didn’t think it was some sort of abhorrent behavior.
-I like to think in my own way I helped contribute to the world we live in now where people buy action figures and display them at work and it’s no big deal.
+I like to think in my own way I helped contribute to the world we live in now where people buy action figures and can display them at work and it’s no big deal.

 It’s been about seven years since I wrote those articles and I’ve slowly come to the point where I realized I’m not a “toy collector” any more.
 While I do pick up toys and toy like things here and there I’m effectively out of the game.
 I think not having interest in the 99% percent of new Star Wars toys during a big movie push is a big sign.
 If I’m not going to get excited about Star Wars toys… well it’s pretty much over folks, turn off the lights.

-For those interested my downfall, if you will, came about because of several reasons:
+For those interested my downfall, if you will, it came about because of several reasons:

 I’ve got plastic tubs of toys in my basement.
 Tons of toys just sitting in tubs going to waste.
 Why should I have all this space used up by stuff I don’t ever look at?
 Why would I want to acquire more when I’ve already got tons of stuff already filling up all our storage space?